guochengqian/PointNeXt/README.md

 - $task_folder is the folder name of the experiment.
 For example, for s3dis segmentation, $task_folder=s3dis
 - $cfg is the path to cfg, for example, s3dis segmentation, $cfg=cfgs/s3dis/pointnext-s.yaml
 - $kwargs are the other keyword arguments to use.
 For example, testing in S3DIS area 5, $kwargs should be `mode=test, --pretrained_path $pretrained_path`.

-Note:
-1. We use *yaml* to support training and validation using different models on different datasets.
-Just use `.yaml` file accordingly.
-For example, train on ScanObjectNN using PointNeXt: `CUDA_VISIBLE_DEVICES=1 bash script/main_classification.sh cfgs/scanobjectnn/pointnext-s.yaml`, train on S3DIS using ASSANet-L: `CUDA_VISIBLE_DEVICES=1 bash script/main_segmentation.sh cfgs/s3dis/assanet-l.yaml`.
-2. Check the default arguments of each .yaml file.
-You can overwrite them simply through the command line.
-E.g. overwrite the batch size, just appending `batch_size=32` or `--batch_size 32`.

 ## Model Zoo (pretrained weights)